maxfierke/homebrew-qt/README.md

 # homebrew-qt
-`brew install qt --with-qtwebkit` as bottle
+`brew install qt@5.7 --with-qtwebkit` as bottle

 ## Why?

-There are some tools, e.g. 'capybara-webkit', that require you to have Qt5 with webkit.
+There are some tools, e.g. 'capybara-webkit', that require you to have Qt5 with QtWebKit.
+Unfortunately, Homebrew does not ship a compiled bottle for Qt with QtWebKit.
-On macOs you had to run `brew install qt --with-qtwebkit` until now.
-It would have started to compile Qt on your machine which would have taken hours to complete even on brand new hardware, because Qt is just huge.
+To install all the required dependencies on macOS, you would have to run `brew install qt@5.7 --with-qtwebkit` and wait several hours for the whole Qt suite to compile from scratch with QtWebKit.

 ## How to use it?

-What we did is compiling QT with webkit, build a 'homebrew bottle' out of it, and share it with you.
-All you need to do now is:

-    brew uninstall qt5 qt
+    brew uninstall qt5 qt qt@5.5 qt@5.7
-    brew install ninech/qt/qt
+    brew install maxfierke/qt/qt@5.7

 And you're good to go.
+This will install a pre-compiled bottle (currently only on High Sierra).

 ## Troubleshooting

 ### It can't find `cmake`

-You did not read the homebrew caveats then.
-Run `brew info qt` to read them again.
+`cmake` is not linked automatically to `/usr/local/bin/`.
+Run `brew info qt@5.7` to check out the caveats.
+If it suits your environment, you may just run `brew link --force qt@5.7`, though this is not recommended if you're using Qt or qmake to build things outside of Homebrew.

 ## Updating the bottle